vogelito/glacierprotocol/_docs/overview.md

 [Bitfinex](http://www.bbc.com/news/technology-37009319),
 and many more.

-Many people do use online or hybrid solutions to store sizeable amounts of money.
+Many people use online or hybrid solutions to store sizeable amounts of money.
 We recommend self-managed storage for large holdings, but ultimately it's a personal decision based on your risk tolerance and costs you're willing to pay (in money and time) for security.